kineticadb/RKinetica/README.md

                  password = rstudioapi::askForPassword("Database password?"))
 ```

-If you expect the result set to exceed 10,000 rows, set the custom row_limit
+If you expect a result set from your queries to exceed 10,000 rows, set the
-parameter value:
+`row_limit` parameter value accordingly:

 ```
 con <- dbConnect(RKinetica::Kinetica(),